abishek21/rl_task/README.md

 <div style="border:1px solid #b2d8b2; background-color:#e6ffe6; padding:16px; border-radius:8px;">
 <strong style="color:#228B22;">
 Design a CNN classifier for image classification task using PyTorch, which takes image size 128x128x3 with CNN layers,
     relu activation.
-Build this series of CNN layers, use stride either 1 or 2 and use maxpooling if needed until the feature map size is reduced to 4x4 , and then use 1x1 conv layer to reduce the depth of the channels to 128, followed by a flatten layer and then add two dense (Linear) layers with 64 and 32 units respectively and final output layer with softmax activation for 10 classes.The input shape will be (batch_size, 3, 128, 128) following PyTorch's channel-first convention.
+Build this series of CNN layers with kernel size 5 and padding 1, Choose stride such that you reach the feature map size is 7x7, and then use 1x1 cnn layer to reduce the depth of the channels to 128, followed by a flatten layer and then add two dense (Linear) layers with 64 and 32 units respectively and final output layer with softmax activation for 10 classes.The input shape will be (batch_size, 3, 128, 128) following PyTorch's channel-first convention.
 Implement the <code>__init__</code> and <code>forward</code> methods.
 Instantiate the model as <code>model = CNNClassifier()</code>

 Please only submit the model code without any extra explanations.